JakeOtto/python_practice/chapter1/03_functions.md

 ## Video

-Here's the [video](/** @TODO */) for this section.
+Here's the [video](/** @TODO **/) for this section.

 ## Learning Objectives

-In this section, you will learn:
+In this section, you'll learn to:

-- What _functions_ are
+* Explain what a function is
-- What arguments are
+* Explain what a functions's arguments are
-- Why functions are useful
+* Explain why functions are useful
-- Where to learn about Python's built in functions
+* Find more information about Python's built in functions

 ## Part One: What are Functions?